mitodl/mitx-grading-library/docs/grading_math/functions_and_constants.md

-# Mathematical Functions
+# Mathematical Functions and Constants

-## FormulaGrader Default Functions
+## FormulaGrader and NumericalGrader Default Functions

 !!! note
     Below, expressions marked with a * may require our [AsciiMath renderer definitions](renderer.md) to display properly in edX.